Fixed energy deals ending soon? Lock in before the July price cap rise

 What happens when a fixed energy deal ends in the UK?

-For most UK homes, when your fixed tariff reaches its end date you’ll typically be moved to your supplier’s standard variable tariff (SVT).
-Your supply continues as normal — the main change is the unit rate and standing charge you pay.
+For most UK homes, when your fixed tariff reaches its end date you'll typically be moved to your supplier's standard variable tariff (SVT), which tracks the Ofgem cap.
+Your supply continues as normal — the main change is the unit rate and standing charge you pay, and from 1 July that SVT is +13% higher.

 You won't be cut off